symfony/symfony-docs/security.rst

 users can be de-authenticated if core user data changes.

 However, in some cases, this process can cause unexpected authentication problems.
-If you're having problems authenticating, it could be that you *are* authenticating successfully, but you immediately lose authentication after the first redirect.
+If you are having problems authenticating, it could be that you *are* authenticating successfully, but you immediately lose authentication after the first redirect.

 In that case, review the serialization logic (e.g. the ``__serialize()`` or